Joti Polizoakis

 Panagiotis "Joti" Polizoakis (born 9 June 1995) is a German ice dancer and choreographer.
 He is a three-time German national champion (2016–2018) and has finished 16th at the 2018 Olympic Winter Games.

 Personal life

 Joti Polizoakis was born on 9 June 1995 in Bietigheim-Bissingen.
 He is the oldest child of a Czech woman and a Greek who was born in Germany.
 He is fluent in German, Czech, and Greek, as well as English and French.
 He has two younger siblings.
-Polizoakis served as a sports soldier in the German military from 2017 - 2019.
+Polizoakis served as a sports soldier in the German military from 2017 to 2019.

 Joti Polizoakis resides and lives in Berlin, Germany.

 Career

-Joti Polizoakis belongs, up to this day, to one of the greatest talents in German Figure Skating.
-His strengths include his very own unique skating style with very good skating skills technique.
-He is known for his good sense of musicality, which he underlines with charisma, strong interpretation, and his ability to dance on the ice.

 Polizoakis began learning to skate in 2000.
 He competed at ISU Junior Grand Prix events and won the German junior national title.
 He was the German Junior National Champion in 2013 and 2014.

 He was coached by Michael Huth.

 In 2014–15, he moved up to the senior level but struggled with many injuries and health problems.
 He competed at two ISU Challenger Series events and placed 6th at the 2015 German Championships.